LostImbecile/DB-Legends-Sound-Extraction-Tool/README.md

             - **Sound Type** {Homescreen}
               - .wav or .ogg
 3. Extract them to .wav (vgmstream).
-4. Convert extracted files to .ogg (ffmpeg).
+4. Convert extracted files to .ogg (ffmpeg/sox).
 5. Delete unnecessary files and folders.
 6. Package files into zips, ignoring unwanted formats.

 ---

 **Important Notes:**
-- You need `FFmpeg` [Conversion] and `vgmstream-cli` [Extraction].
-Make sure they’re either set in PATH (in your environmental variables) or inside a folder in the same directory as the app.
+- You may need `FFmpeg/Sox` [Conversion] and `vgmstream-cli` [Extraction].
+I've included them in the latest release so it's fine, but otherwise, make sure they’re either set in PATH (in your environmental variables) or inside a folder in the same directory as the app.
 Links below.
 - To stay up-to-date, run the Python script, which requires Python and UnityPy (`pip install UnityPy`).
 - All settings are in `config.properties`.
-You won’t be asked for input during the run. **Be sure to tweak it before running**.
+You won’t be asked for input during the run. **Be sure to tweak them before running**.
 - Requires [JDK 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) to run.

 **Other Notes:**